 Biologics have improved the lives of many RA patients, but of course they aren’t without their own side effects.
 They change how your immune system works, so they can make you more prone to certain infections or even cause a shift to another autoimmune process.
 You also could experience a rash, or hot, tender skin.
 Schenk agrees that the side effects exist but still advocates for advanced therapy.
 “In my clinical experience,” he reports, “the risk of major drug toxicity is often far less than 1 percent.”

 If traditional RA treatment isn’t working for you because it’s failing or you’re bothered by side effects, you might ask your doctor about stem cell therapy.
-Stem cell treatments aren’t approved by the FDA and aren’t covered by insurance.
-However, they are an active area of research.
+Stem cell treatments aren’t approved by the

 You face a lot of tough medical choices when you have RA.
 Deciding on which treatments to pursue is a personal choice and requires that you educate yourself thoroughly on therapies and side effects.
 If the standard approach to treating RA with NSAIDs, DMARDs, and the occasional steroid isn’t working for you, ask your doctor about additional treatments.